barwesharayu/Pandas-Tasks/README.md

 I have used Python Pandas and Matplotlib liberaries to analyse, clean and plot the conclusions out of the data.

 Task 1: To merge all the CSV files into a single file for better analysis.
-Tas 2 : Cleaning the data:
+Task 2 : Cleaning the data:
         1. Drop NaN fields from data
         2. Changing the data type of some of columns
         3. Removing some rows based on a condition